Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/Incident-Report/incident-report.md

 Analysis of endpoint telemetry and network traffic confirmed that the workstation had been compromised through a malicious Microsoft Word document exploiting the Follina vulnerability (CVE-2022-30190).

-Following successful exploitation, the attacker executed PowerShell commands to retrieve multiple payloads, established persistence, communicated with external infrastructure, performed host reconnaissance, discovered credentials, created a Chisel reverse SOCKS tunnel, authenticated through WinRM, escalated privileges using PrintSpoofer, created a local administrator account, and installed a malicious Windows service.
+Following successful exploitation, the attacker executed PowerShell commands to retrieve multiple payloads, established persistence, communicated with external infrastructure, performed host reconnaissance, discovered credentials stored in a sensitive file, created a Chisel reverse SOCKS tunnel, authenticated through WinRM, escalated privileges using PrintSpoofer, created a local administrator account, and installed a malicious Windows service.

 The investigation reconstructed the complete attacker lifecycle by correlating Sysmon telemetry, Windows Security Event Logs, and Wireshark network traffic.